longanejessica/reflected-XSS-demo/README.md

 ## ⚠️ Legal Disclaimer

 Made by Jessica (2025)
-This project is for educational and ethical hacking demonstrations **only**.
+\nThis project is for educational and ethical hacking demonstrations **only**.
-Do not deploy this code against real services or users.
+\nDo not deploy this code against real services or users.
 Always have authorization.

 ---

-Made by Jessica (2025)